Platopedia/platopedia.github.io/groups/artrade/index.md

 The trade price is the final amount required for a trade.
 Some important points about how trade pricing works are listed below.

-- The trade price is determined by the total value of items you're trading for.
-It's not counted separately for each item.
+- Each item's trade price is calculated separately, then all item trade prices are added together.
 - Use the [**Artrade Calculator**](#artrade-calculator) below to determine the trade price.

 <div class="linebreak"></div>